 To understand the potential burden reductions that could arise from new diagnostic tools, it is useful first to understand the distribution of infectious TB in a population, across different stages of the TB care cascade.
 The upper row of Figure 1 shows results from recent, national prevalence surveys in India and South Africa, highlighting patients with TB that did not report symptoms; patients suffering symptoms who had not sought care; and those that that had sought care, but remained undiagnosed.
 New diagnostic tools could benefit patients at all stages of this cascade.

 First, at the facility level, oral swabs coupled with molecular diagnostics, or future urine-LAM tests, will be more feasible to conduct in decentralised settings, than current sputum-based tests.
 Such diagnostic strategies could therefore offer new opportunities to expand timely testing for TB at the primary care level.
-The blue curve shows the potential impact arising from this scenario, averting xx% and yy% of cumulative TB deaths in India and South Africa, respectively (see table S3, supporting information, for a summary of impacts under all intervention scnearios).
+The blue curve shows the potential impact arising from this scenario, averting 10.1% and 14.9% of cumulative TB deaths in India and South Africa, respectively (see table S3, supporting information, for a summary of impacts under all intervention scenarios).
 In India, the expansion of public-private mix initiatives would have an important role in amplifying this impact, by allowing it to reach more providers, and thus patients: such measures would increase incidence and mortality impact almost twofold.

 Next, to reach symptomatics who have not sought care, oral swabs or urine samples could be collected at the household level, for example facilitated by community healthcare workers who encourage symptomatic individuals to collect self samples.
-The red curve in both figures shows the potential impact of twice-yearly screening amongst all symptomatics in the community, averting xx% and yy% of cumulative TB deaths in India and South Africa, respectively.
+The red curve in both figures shows the potential impact of twice-yearly screening amongst all symptomatics in the community, averting 17% and 12.1% of cumulative TB deaths in India and South Africa, respectively.

 Finally, to reach those without symptoms, it is likely there will be a need to concentrate on vulnerable populations with a high prevalence of TB.
 Highly portable screening tools will be required, for example hand-held X-ray combined with artificial intelligence for X-ray reads.
-The pink curves suggest that screening those with leading risk factors (undernutrition in India, and HIV in South Africa) to identify 10% of subclinical TB would avert xx% and yy% of cumulative TB deaths in India and South Africa, respectively.
+The pink curves suggest that screening those with leading risk factors (undernutrition in India, and HIV in South Africa) to identify 10% of asymptomatic TB would avert 1.8% and 1.7% of cumulative TB deaths in India and South Africa, respectively.

-A combination of all of these interventions (green curves) would avert xx% and yy% of cumulative TB deaths in India and South Africa, respectively.
+A combination of all of these interventions (green curves) would avert 25.5% and 25.2% of cumulative TB deaths in India and South Africa, respectively.
 Although substantial, these reductions alone are not sufficient to meet the SDG TB goals.
 Indeed, previous work has shown that, while diagnostics will play a critical role in reducing TB incidence and mortality, meeting the SDG goals will ultimately require the mass prevention of TB (refs).

 Figure caption